ArchiverXP/paralli2/docs/build.md

 ## Non-Ubuntu Distros

-You can use Toolbox to create a Ubuntu container, follow the guide at https://wiki.archlinux.org/title/Toolbox and then just proceed with the guide.
+You can use Toolbox to create a Ubuntu container.

+### Arch Linux
+Follow the guide at https://wiki.archlinux.org/title/Toolbox.

+### Other distros

+Install Toolbox using your distro's package manager and follow the universal steps.

+### UNIVERSAL STEPS:

+1. `toolbox create -d ubuntu -r 24.04`
+2. `toolbox enter ubuntu-toolbox-24.04`
+Proceed with the guide as normal.

 ## Initial setup